 Your foolproof solution?
 Always buy a reputable ashwagandha brand.
 Organic is preferable.

-Therefore, you should only take ashwagandha when your mind really craves it.
-For instance, you could run a two week cycle during stressful exam season, or a busy period at the office, and subsequently take a whole month off.
+Cycling is also important with ashwagandha, as the body can grow resistant to its stress-busting effects over time.
+For example, you could run a two week cycle during stressful exam season, or a busy period at the office, and subsequently take a whole month off.
 You could alternate to a different adaptogenic herb after two weeks, like rhodiola rosea.

 The best ashwagandha product for acne

-Therefore, if you’d love a flexible ingredient, and/or are crippling addicted to new recipes, then this bulk of Terrasoul Superfoods Ashwagandha Root (amazon link) is unbeatable.
+Therefore, if you too would love a flexible ingredient, or are hopelessly addicted to inventing new recipes, this bulk bag of Terrasoul Superfoods Ashwagandha Root (amazon link) is unbeatable.
+This powder can be spooned into coffee, tea, yoghurt; any acne-friendly food you wish.

 Alternatively, if you’d prefer total control over the dosage, then I’d recommend these Organic India Organic Ashwagandha capsules.
 This ashwagandha is certified organic and sourced from the finest quality shrubs, with chemical additives and stabilisers kept far away.